nlpconnect/transformers_onnx/README.md

 # transformer_onnx

-`transformer_onnx` is a simple package which can use inside transformers pipeline.
+`transformers_onnx` is a simple package which can use inside transformers pipeline.

 # Install

-    pip install transformer_onnx
+    pip install transformers_onnx

 # Convert model into Onnx format